progranism/Open-Source-FPGA-Bitcoin-Miner/README.md

 --------------

 Project is fully functional and allows mining of Bitcoins both in a Pool and Solo.
-Can also support Namecoin mining with a minor modification (tested but not documented).
+It can also support Namecoin mining with a minor modification (tested but not documented).

 **Current Performance:** 80 MHash/s

 *Note: The included default configuration file, and source files, are built for 50 MHash/s performance (downclocked).
 This is meant to prevent damage to your valuable chip if you don't provide an appropriate cooling solution.*